 Uniting Communities along Bristol’s Waterways

 Due to Covid 19 restrictions we were unable to gather people out in their neighbourhoods, so we found alternative ways of connecting.
 Last autumn, we teamed up with Bristol Artists’-Led Forum and Diverse Artists Network to co-create participatory activities to.
 We presented these activities at the Centre of Gravity exhibition at Gardiner Haskins during October 2020.
 Forevolution, engaged thousands of people in activities and events.
 We are currently busy reviewing all the input we have had from the public and will make our research available widely.
-We look forward to being able to bring these activities to Bristol’s communities.

 During the summer of 2020 we led Walk n Talk events within our riverside neighbourhoods looking at how we can help communities be part of the decision making and planning in relation to changes in the built and cultural environments of Bristol.